Wondamonstaa/NetGameSim_Project1/README_HW1.md

 ## Test Cases

+The tests can be run using 'sbt clean test' command or by directly invoking the class SimRankTest, located under the following path: src/main/Test/SimRankTest.scala

+In essence, the battery of tests conducted evaluates the performance and functionality of the SimRank class, alongside the sharding function, assessing their proficiency in executing tasks accurately and effectively.
+These tests serve as a robust validation mechanism, ensuring that both components operate seamlessly and in accordance with their intended objectives.

 ## Limitations:
 1) For local program execution, the user needs to have Java 8 or a higher version, sbt 1.6, and Hadoop 3.3.6 installed.